-I love adding lemon juice to my recipes, whether I’m cooking or baking.
-But I often find myself with half of a lemon left over after using it, which can be frustrating because there are so many ways to use it.
-The problem is, I’m never sure how much juice I can get from that remaining half.
-I’ve often wondered exactly how much juice is in a lemon and how many tablespoons in one lemon I should expect.
-Typically, a full lemon yields about 3-4 tablespoons of juice, so I can usually estimate that half a lemon will give me around 1½ to 2 tablespoons.
-That knowledge makes it easier for me to plan my recipes and avoid wasting any precious lemon juice.
+I enjoy using lemon juice in my cooking and baking recipes.
+However, I often have half a lemon left over after using it, which can be frustrating since there are many ways to utilize it.
+The dilemma lies in not knowing how much juice I can extract from that remaining half.
+I have always been curious about the exact amount of juice in a lemon and how many tablespoons I can get from it.
+In general, one whole lemon produces about 3-4 tablespoons of juice, so I can estimate that half a lemon will provide me with approximately 1½ to 2 tablespoons.
+With this knowledge, I can better plan my recipes and avoid wasting any precious lemon juice.

 That’s why I decided to do some research and figure out exactly how much lemon juice I can get from half a lemon.
 After some experimenting, I found that the amount of juice you can get from half a lemon can vary based on several factors, including the ripeness of the lemon, the temperature of the lemon, and the juicing method you use.